 The thirteen-member board includes representatives of:

-Current board members are listed on Current Board Members tab.
+Current board members are listed on the ADR Ethics Board Members

-Individuals serving on the ADR Ethics Board who provide neutral services must be qualified neutrals under Rule 114, and be on the Rule 114 Roster of Neutrals maintained by the State Court Administrator.
-The Board elects a Chair from its members.
+Non-judicial representatives serving on the ADR Ethics Board must be Qualified Neutrals under Rule 114, and be on the Rule 114 Roster of Qualified Neutrals maintained by the State Court Administrator.

 The State Court Administrator solicits applications for Board members.
-The Minnesota Supreme Court appoints members to the ADR Review Board.
+The Minnesota Supreme Court appoints members to the ADR Ethics Board.

 The ADR Ethics Board makes recommendations to the Minnesota Supreme Court, which appoints members.
 The Ethics Board considers applicants' professional experiences and commitment to the importance of ADR in the MN court system.
 It also seeks to represent broad ADR backgrounds in its membership, and gender, racial, ethnic and geographic diversity, with members from throughout Minnesota.
 The Board also recommends applicants who contribute special expertise or knowledge on some aspect of policy that the Board expects to face in the near future.

-The MN Supreme Court adopted the current ADR Ethics Board priorities in an Order dated November 8, 2007:
+The Minnesota Supreme Court adopted the current ADR Ethics Board priorities in an Order dated November 8, 2007.